siddhartha-gadgil/DeptWeb/_seminars/2024/2024-10-08-gautam-aishwarya.md

 These questions appeal to our basic intuition about geometry and information transmission, which seems to suggest the answer to both of them is yes.
 The first question is open; the Kneser--Poulsen conjecture asserts that it has an affirmative answer.
 In this talk, based on well-known analogies between convex geometry and information theory, we will frame (and prove) the natural entropic formulation of the Kneser--Poulsen conjecture.
 As a corollary, an affirmative answer to the second question is obtained.
-This talk is based on [https://arxiv.org/abs/2409.03664](joint work) with Dongbin Li.
+This talk is based on [joint work](https://arxiv.org/abs/2409.03664) with Dongbin Li.